Scott M. Apana

 OverviewAI-generated summary

-Scott M. Apana's research investigates the neurochemical effects of long-term methylphenidate treatment in nonhuman primates, utilizing MicroPET/CT imaging.
-His work has explored the brain's response to this stimulant and the consequences of discontinuing its use after prolonged exposure.
-Apana has published 25 papers, accumulating 482 citations and an h-index of 11.
-He has collaborated with researchers from the National Center for Toxicological Research, including John Talpos, Merle G. Paule, William Slikker, and X. Zhang, with whom he shares multiple publications.
-Apana's recent activity indicates ongoing engagement in this field of study.
+Scott M. Apana's research investigates the neurochemical effects of long-term methylphenidate treatment in nonhuman primates, utilizing microPET/CT imaging.
+His work also examines the consequences of discontinuing methylphenidate after extended exposure in this animal model.
+Apana has published 25 scholarly works, accumulating 484 citations and an h-index of 11.
+He has collaborated with researchers at the National Center for Toxicological Research, including John Talpos, Merle G. Paule, X. Zhang, and C. Wang, on multiple publications.
+Apana's recent activity indicates ongoing engagement in his research areas.

 Metrics